johnsriot/gatsby-starter-netlify-cms/src/pages/blog/2018-10-28-upgrade-to-a-ssd-with-a-ubuntu-and-windows-10.md

 ---
 templateKey: blog-post
-title: Upgrade to a ssd with a Ubuntu and Windows 10.
+title: Upgrade to a ssd with Ubuntu and Windows 10.
 date: 2018-10-29T01:19:18.166Z
 description: How to upgrade to a ssd with a Ubuntu and Windows 10 split boot.
 tags: